WorkingClassKid/PzPy_Discord/README.md

 - Option to show the chat with discord embed or not

 ## TO DO
-- Multilingual (currently only available in french...
-English available soon)
-- Make bot commands multilingual.
+- Make bot commands responses multilingual
 - Update the MapHandler to support modded map (if possible)
 - Add other embed display options